Brazilian Stunner Erika Gray Pitches Energy Drink In Tiny Shirt And Thong Bikini Bottom

 “You look amazing,” another added.

-This is not the first time that Erika has donned a very revealing look to pitch Bang Energy.
+This is not the first time that Erika has sported a very revealing look to pitch Bang Energy.
 As The Inquisitr reported, Erika shared another racy video back in July that showed her in a skimpy bikini.

-The work is likely netting Erika a very nice income.
-While neither Erika nor Bang Energy discuss exactly what she is paid for the viral commercials, social media experts suggest that she’s getting a very nice return for her time.
-Instagram influencers are generally paid $1,000 for every 100,000 followers they have, meaning Erika has the potential to make more than $20,000 for every sponsored posts she shares.
+The work is likely netting Erika a sizable income.
+While neither Erika nor Bang Energy discusses exactly what she is paid for the viral commercials, social media experts suggest that she’s getting a very nice return for her time.
+Instagram influencers are generally paid $1,000 for every 100,000 followers they have, meaning Erika has the potential to make more than $20,000 for every sponsored post she shares.

-While Erika may not be a household name like Victoria’s Secret of Sports Illustrated swimsuit models, her niche on Instagram is likely a big advantage to her professionally.
+While Erika may not be a household name like Victoria’s Secret or Sports Illustrated swimsuit models, her niche on Instagram is likely a big advantage to her professionally.
 As social media expert Joe Gagliese told Vox, Instagram influencers give advertisers the chance to get much more bang for their buck.

 “These influencers have moved into celebrity territory.
 An endorsement from them is just as valuable as working with LeBron.
 They have incredibly engaged audiences and have an ability to push really big numbers,” he shared.